 General treatment measures include avoiding stress, limiting salt in the diet, and having periods of rest, which help reduce strain on the heart, particularly when the cardiomyopathy is acute or severe.

-Drugs, such as angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, beta-blockers, spironolactone or eplerenone, and low-dose digoxin, improve the heart's pumping function, prolong life, and decrease persistent symptoms.
+Drugs, such as angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, beta-blockers, aldosterone antagonists (spironolactone or eplerenone), and low-dose digoxin, improve the heart's pumping function, prolong life, and help to decrease persistent symptoms.
 Diuretics are used to reduce excess fluid in the lungs and decrease symptoms of swelling due to fluid retention, but they do not prolong life.

-Antiarrhythmic drugs may be given to prevent abnormal heart rhythms.
-Most of these drugs are prescribed in small doses.
-Doses are increased in small increments, because if the dose is too large, an antiarrhythmic drug may worsen heart rhythm abnormalities or depress pumping function.
-Some people have an abnormality of the electrical conduction in the heart, which can be helped by a pacemaker.
-Doctors may consider an implantable cardioverter-defibrillator pacemaker in patients with persistent poor heart function and an increased risk of sudden death.
+Antiarrhythmic drugs may be given to treat abnormal heart rhythms.
+Most of these drugs are initially prescribed in small doses.
+Doses are increased in small increments because if the dose is too large, an antiarrhythmic drug may worsen heart rhythm abnormalities or depress pumping function.
+Some people have an abnormality of the electrical conduction in the heart, which can be helped by a pacemaker that stimulates first the atria and then the ventricles (cardiac resynchronization therapy).
+This type of pacing, when used in the right person, will help to return the contraction pattern of the heart toward normal and improve its function.
+Doctors may also consider an implantable cardioverter-defibrillator pacemaker in patients with persistent poor heart function and an increased risk of sudden death (see Restoring normal rhythm).

-Regardless of the cause of dilated cardiomyopathy, doctors may give anticoagulants, such as warfarin, to prevent blood clots, which may form on the heart chamber walls of very dilated and poorly contracting ventricles.
+Regardless of the cause of dilated cardiomyopathy, doctors may give anticoagulants, such as warfarin or aspirin, to prevent blood clots, which may form on the heart chamber walls of very dilated and poorly contracting ventricles.

-Unless a specific cause of dilated cardiomyopathy can be treated, heart failure in dilated cardiomyopathy is often fatal.
-Because of this poor prognosis, dilated cardiomyopathy is the most common reason for heart transplantation (see Transplantation: Heart Transplantation).
+Unless a specific cause of dilated cardiomyopathy can be treated, heart failure in dilated cardiomyopathy is progressive and ultimately fatal.
+Because of this poor prognosis, dilated cardiomyopathy is the most common reason for heart transplantation (see see Heart Transplantation) or mechanical heart support with a device.
 Successful heart transplantation cures the disorder, but it has its own complications and limitations.